Eleven-Trading/TradeNote/README.md

 This project arose from a personal need and as such is most widely used (and tested) for intraday trades and using TradeZero Broker.
 However, you can also import swing trades but you must make sure all imported trades are closed / that you do not have any open trades.

 ### Supported Brokers
-Currently, you can add trades from the following brokers
- - TradeZero
- - MetaTrader 5
- - TD Ameritrade
- - TradeStation
- - Interactive Brokers

-Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the export format for you broker.
+Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the list of supported brokers and instructions for exporting and importing to TradeNote..

 You can contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.